-Deborah Brown’s second collection looks with imagination to the limitless possibilities of language, following surprising associations to find that which feels deep and true.
-Threaded with echoes of familial trauma—a sister’s battle with cancer, a brother’s struggles with depression—these lyric poems reveal an open-hearted speaker who finds solace in the beauties of celestial navigation, the flowers along the railroad tracks, and the brushwork of Vermeer and Van Gogh.
-Filled with quirks of perception, The Human Half holds space for wonder in the midst of life’s seasons of longing.
+Threaded with echoes of familial trauma—a sister’s battle with cancer, a brother’s struggles with depression—the lyric poems in The Human Half reveal an open-hearted speaker who finds solace in the beauties of celestial navigation, the flowers along the railroad tracks, and the brushwork of Vermeer and Van Gogh.
+Filled with quirks of perception, Deborah Brown holds space for wonder amidst of life’s seasons of longing.

 The new moon is never visible

 though when the sky is darkest

 and through the night,

 so many light years away that the rays

 I see tonight were emitted

 when wooly mammoths and sabre-toothed tigers